· · ·

 • Spread the desired amount of prepared frosting on the completely cooled brownies.

 • When the frosting is cool on top and set, microwave the 3 cups of chocolate chips for 45 seconds at a time, stirring between heating.
-Take your time on this and stir well so you don't ruin the chocolate by overheating it.
+Take your time with this and stir well so you don't ruin the chocolate by overheating it.

 • When the chocolate is just melted, pour it over the frosting as shown in the photo.